MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusNamespace.md

 ## PARAMETERS

 ### -NamespaceName
- The Service Bus namespace name.
+Specifies the name of the Service Bus namespace.

 ```yaml
 Type: String